litmuschaos/litmus-docs/website/docs/getstarted.md

 ### Install Chaos Experiments

 Chaos experiments contain the actual chaos details.
 These experiments are installed on your cluster as Kubernetes CRs.
-The Chaos Experiments are grouped as Chaos Charts and are published on <a href="https://hub.litmuschaos.io" target="_blank">ChaosHub</a>..
+The Chaos Experiments are grouped as Chaos Charts and are published on <a href="https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.

 The generic chaos experiments such as `pod-delete`, `container-kill`,` pod-network-latency` are available under Generic Chaos Chart.
 This is the first chart you are recommended to install.

 ```
-kubectl apply -f https://hub.litmuschaos.io/api/chaos/1.9.0?file=charts/generic/experiments.yaml -n nginx
+kubectl apply -f https://hub.litmuschaos.io/api/chaos/1.10.0?file=charts/generic/experiments.yaml -n nginx
 ```

 Verify if the chaos experiments are installed.